-Floating Floor: A floor that does not need to be nailed or glued to the subfloor and can be installed over most existing floors, including concrete, ceramic, vinyl, wood and even some indoor/outdoor carpet, except high pile carpet.
+Floating Floor: A floor that does not need to be nailed or glued to the subfloor.
+And can be installed over most existing floors.
+This includes concrete, ceramic, vinyl, wood and even some indoor/outdoor carpet, except high pile carpet.

-Floor Protectors: Screw-on attachments for the bottom of chair and table legs to distribute the weight of furniture evenly to reduce indentations in resilient floors.
+Floor Protectors: Screw-on attachments for the bottom of chair and table legs.
+Distributes the weight of furniture evenly to reduce indentations in resilient floors.
 Abrasions can be prevented with unique, replaceable felt pads on the floor protectors.

 FloorScore®: Certification FloorScore is a registered trademark of the Resilient Floor Covering Institute.
-Products with FloorScore certification are guaranteed to meet or exceed low emission standards, will not adversely affect indoor air quality, and have passed a third party certification process.
+Products with FloorScore certification are guaranteed to meet or exceed low emission standards.
+They will not adversely affect indoor air quality, and have passed a third party certification process.

-Full Spread Adhesive: An installation system for linoleum, felt-backed vinyl sheet products, fiberglass vinyl sheet products, and luxury vinyl tile in which adhesive is spread across the entire underside of the floor before it is placed down for installation.
+Full Spread Adhesive: An installation system for linoleum, felt-backed vinyl sheet products, fiberglass vinyl sheet products, and luxury vinyl tile.
+The adhesive is spread across the entire underside of the floor before it is placed down for installation.

 Gloss Level: Different sheens or levels of Gloss-Satin, Semi Gloss or Gloss.